 At a felony arraignment in District Court, the defendant does not plead guilty or not guilty.
 The defendant is advised of his or her rights, a bond (with conditions) is set and a Preliminary Examination date is scheduled.
 The arraigning Judge may also consider a defendant's request for a court-appointed attorney at this time.

 Felony Preliminary Examination.
-This is a contested hearing before a District Court Judge, sometimes called a "probable cause hearing," held within 14 days after arraignment unless the defendant waives the right to a “speedy” hearing.
+This is a contested hearing before a District Court Judge, sometimes called a "probable cause hearing," held within 21 days after arraignment unless the defendant waives the right to a “speedy” hearing or the hearing is adjourned for good cause.
 The Prosecutor presents witnesses to convince the Judge that there is at least probable cause to believe that the charged crime(s) was (were) committed and that the defendant committed the crime(s).
-Because the burden of proof is much less than at a trial, the Prosecutor generally does not call all potential witnesses to testify at the "prelim"; generally, the victim and some eye witnesses plus some of the police witnesses testify.
+Because the burden of proof is much lower than at a trial, the Prosecutor generally does not call all potential witnesses to testify at the "prelim"; generally, the victim and some eye witnesses and/or some police witnesses testify.
 The defendant, through his or her attorney, can cross-examine the witnesses and present evidence (including witnesses).
+Typically, the defense does not produce any evidence.
 If probable cause is established, the defendant is "bound over" (i.e., sent) to Circuit Court.
-If the Judge decides that there is not probable cause that the defendant committed the charged crime(s), the judge can 1) bind the case over on different charges, 2) reduce the charges to misdemeanors for trial in District Court or 3) dismiss charges.
+If the Judge decides that there is not probable cause that the defendant committed the charged crime(s), the judge can 1) bind the case over on different charges, 2) reduce the charges to one or more misdemeanors for trial in District Court or 3) dismiss charges.
 A defendant can waive the right to a Preliminary Examination, and most felonies arrive in Circuit Court via such a "waiver."